ngharry/arch-installation/README.md

 # Automatic Arch Linux Installation

-This is a bash script used for automating Arch Linux installation process. *At the time, this script is just used for Arch Linux in VirtualBox*
+This is a bash script used for automating Arch Linux installation process. *At the time, this script is just used for Arch Linux in VirtualBox.*

 ## Getting Started